ISP2018/isp-qa/Korawit.md

 >Ref: [PAD]() Tips  31,34,45

 ***
-A3 : The answer is "Add whole new files".When you commit some files to git ,it acctually add that whole files with the hashcode which provide you to trace or bring back your old files if somethings wrong and also keep the history of what you have done.
+A3: The answer is "Add whole new files".
+When you commit some files to git, it acctually adds that whole files with the hashcode which provides you a reference or bring back your old files if somethings wrong and also keeps the history of what you have done.

 >Ref: [git--everything-is-local](https://git-scm.com/docs/git-push)

 ***
-A4 : The answer is all above.
+A4: The answer is all the above.

 >Ref: [The 5 Most Important Software Developer Skills](https://simpleprogrammer.com/the-4-most-important-skills-for-a-software-developer/#solving-problems)

 ***
-A5 : Because names are everywhere in software.
+A5: Because names are everywhere in software.
 We name our variables, our functions, our arguments, classes, and packages.
 We name our source files and the directories that contain them.
 We name our jar files and war files and ear files.Then, because we do so much of it, we’d better do it well.

 >Ref: [Clean Code](https://www.investigatii.md/uploads/resurse/Clean_Code.pdf) : Meaningful Names by Tim Ottinger (p.17)